 These wells may show high dogleg severity in the intermediate section.
-Depending on the type of formation drilled across, there could be a tendency to form sort of keyseats, not only low side but also high side, that tend to get worst with additional drill string work, such as trips, reaming and/or circulation.
+Depending on the type of formation drilled across, there could be a tendency to form sort of keyseats, not only low side but also high side.
+They tend to get worse with additional drill string work, such as trips, reaming or circulation.
 By the time the casing is run and cementing is the next activity, the cross-sectional shape around these areas could have become ovalized.

-An oval-shaped hole, depending on the length of the affected section, presents many problems to achieve the objectives of the primary cementing operation; and it becomes particularly challenging if there are losses or influx zones (or both) involved.
+An oval-shaped hole, depending on the length of the affected section, presents many problems.
+It’s much harder to achieve the objectives of the primary cementing operation.
+It becomes particularly challenging if there are losses or influx zones (or both) involved.

 Some of the negatives effects are: